Recruiting Process Outsourcing firms (RPOs) often have a reputation for overpromising and under-delivering, but does it have to be that way?

 RPO providers, with the best intentions, will sell HR leaders on their ability to do all of these things:

-But in reality, the core capabilities of RPO firms are not design, analytics or branding, and their margins correctly reflect that.
+But in reality, the core capabilities of RPO firms are not process design, analytics or branding, and their margins correctly reflect that.
 Companies need to create and own these key aspects of recruiting capability themselves by building them independently of the RPO relationship.
 Doing so creates the foundation for success by allowing the RPO firm to do what they do best – source and screen targeted candidates.

 With these levers in place, RPO is a valid alternative for many hiring situations.
 Whether fine tuning an existing arrangement or implementing from scratch, companies can confidently secure the flexibility and expertise they seek while avoiding mismatched expectations that RPO arrangements too often deliver.
+We can help you think it through in a data-based, objective way.